-EBay profit beats as revenue surges from PayPal business
+eBay profit beats as revenue surges from PayPal business

-Revenue from eBay's payments business rose 14 percent to $2.11 billion (1.40 billion pounds) in the first quarter, accounting for nearly half of its total revenue.
+Revenue from eBay's payments business rose 14 percent to $2.11 billion in the first quarter, accounting for nearly half of its total revenue.

 EBay's shares rose 5 percent in extended trading on Wednesday.